Nem Chua Da Nang

 Variations

-Thanh Hoa nem chua (the northern benchmark, plain glutinous rice, sharper); Da Nang nem chua (red rice, sweeter); Hue nem (smaller cubes, more garlic); the Khanh Hoa coastal version uses pork skin shreds for a chewier bite.
+Thanh Hoa nem chua (the northern benchmark, plain glutinous rice, sharper); Da Nang nem chua (red rice, sweeter); Hue nem (smaller cubes, more garlic); the Khanh Hoa coastal version (Ninh Hoa) leans especially on pork-skin shreds for a chewier bite, though shredded pork skin is in fact standard across most regional nem chua, not unique to Khanh Hoa.

 On the Palate